 Viltier is the brainchild of childhood friends Iris de La Villardière and Thomas Montier Leboucher.
 The brand pledges a focus on craftsmanship and attention to detail, through a meticulous selection of materials and a handmade process executed by vetted artisans.
 Though the Parisian brand only recently launched, its creations have already been worn and endorsed by celebrities like Anne Hathaway, as well as international fashion personalities like Leia Sfez and Blanca Miró Scrimieri.

-Best Minimalist: Stone and Strand
+Stone and Strand

 In 2013, Stone and Strand founder and Wharton graduate Nadine McCarthy Kahane set out to build a brand that prioritized affordability, fine craftsmanship, and a female ethos.
 From an aesthetic perspective, Stone and Strand specialize in understated gold pieces and jewelry with small natural and conflict-free gemstones mostly under $500.
 It also offers a bridal collection, composed of vintage-inspired engagement rings and wedding bands that sit in a price range of $950 and $1,950.

 Shopping for an engagement ring online allows consumers to browse styles with ease, and Victor Barboné, a jewelry company that curates a selection of vintage engagement rings for shoppers to view online and in their New York City showroom.
-Rings purchased online are shipped complimentary, fully insured, and overnight under an alias, according to the company’s website.
+Rings purchased online are shipped complimentary, fully insured, and overnight shipped under an alias, according to the company’s website.
 When purchasing an engagement ring, Pantin stresses the importance of securing a GIA certification, or an official assessment of carat weight, cut, color, and clarity, “so you know exactly what you’re buying,” she says.

-Best Beaded: Don’t Let Disco
+Don’t Let Disco

 Beaded jewelry is so hot right now, but all of the pieces out there aren’t created equal.
-That said, Don’t Let Disco’s art-inspired and hand-beaded jewelry tell a story to which you might want to lend an ear.
+That said, Don’t Let Disco’s art-inspired and hand-beaded jewelry tells a story to which you might want to lend an ear.
 The brand’s name is both a play on words for the don’t let this go and an indication of the founder Ashley Harris’ love for disco.
 The business first started as an archive of rare and beautiful objects collected by Harris (who was recently featured on The Stax for her personal jewelry staples).
 Today, the pieces are literal strings of treasures sourced from artisans worldwide.

 For a tight edit of distinctive and high-quality pieces at an attainable starting price point, look to ByGeorge, a fashion and lifestyle boutique headquartered in Austin.
 “ByGeorge has a really interesting curation of fine and semi-fine jewelry that is growing,” says Pantin.
 “It’s been so fun working on that edit with them.”